Black Soldier Fly Equipment

 BSFL is plentiful in nutrients

-Rich in proteins, lipids, and minerals such as zinc and iron, BSFL is a viable resource for the farming industry.
+Rich in proteins, lipids, and minerals such as zinc and iron, BSF products are a viable resource for the farming industry.
 Fat contents make the resource less useful for the farming of ruminants, but the impact of BSFL on meat production can only increase.

-The steps to produce black soldier fly protein
+The black soldier fly processing technology to produce protein

 Tropical climates are ideal for BSFL farming and you can achieve these conditions with an HVAC system.
 Before starting the extraction process, harvested larvae need to be cleaned with specialized technology such as an immersion washer.